 My husband and I are on our honeymoon in Europe.
 We have been hanging out in London for a couple days and, over the next 2 weeks, we’ll be hitting up Paris and Istanbul and then headed back to London for a few days before flying home.
 Traveling abroad while following a restricted diet is always a challenge, especially in countries where bread and gluten are prominent, but with a few handy tips and a little bit of preparation, it is totally possible to have a successful trip full of great food.
 This week, I’m sharing some of my strategies for having a smooth travel experience while following an elimination diet.

 London seems to be an extremely gluten free and paleo-friendly city.
-I was actually surprised by how many restaurants cater to the gluten- and grain-free population, including at least one entirely paleo-friendly restaurant (I already made a reservation).
+I was actually surprised by how many restaurants cater to the gluten- and grain-free population, including at least one entirely paleo-friendly restaurant.

 - Wild Food Cafe